-I know that we have struggled to find a word or phrase, although, generally, using “cripping up” has been better accepted, and I’ve also started using disabled mimicry, which I think fits simply because mimicry is often embedded in (often unintentional) mockery.
+I know that we have struggled to find a word or phrase, although, generally, using “cripping up” has been better accepted (though still problematic – Anita Cameron specifically has spoken about how the term was taken from “blacking up” another phrase for blackface), and I’ve also started using disabled mimicry, which I think fits simply because mimicry is often embedded in (often unintentional) mockery.
 Whether non-disabled actors intend to mock us is not relevant to using the term, because whether there is malice or not that is what happens.
 It is a mockery of disability, through the weird vocal intonation or accents we hear when portraying CP or Deaf characters, the twitching, writhing bodies portraying strokes or spasticity, the rigidity of body posture, curling and flopping of wrists, or whatever physically stereotypical things these actors take on to portray what they think it means to be disabled.
 Yes, disabled bodies do some of these things, but they do so naturally and organically.
-It’s not something easily done if your body does not curl or twist or writhe or flap on its own, and often becomes to focal point of disabled portrayals by non-disabled performers.
+It’s not something easily done.
+If your body does not curl or twist or writhe or flap on its own, it often becomes a focal point of disabled portrayals by non-disabled performers.

 Disabled mimicry comes from a place where disabled people have no voices because it is often assumed we cannot speak for ourselves.
 It comes from a place of ignorance about disability.
 It comes from people who may think they are doing something good for our community, but who are actually harming it because they have no concept of what our community is or what we believe or represent.
 Can it be malicious?
 Absolutely!
 Do I think most people are doing so maliciously?
 I don’t believe so, and I have consumed a large amount of media that includes disabled characters and storylines.
 Where the problem comes in is that these creators don’t want to listen.
 They are not exactly aiming to mock us.
 They would have to understand disability to know how.
 I don’t think most of them even understand enough about disability to knowingly do that, but it does mock us and it does harm us.

 Disability rights media activist MaeLee Johnson explains that the two are not the same, but, “in the Venn Diagram they overlap a lot.”
-We know that race and disability overlap and compound on one another which is why comparing disabled mimicry to blackface is problematic.
-It ignores the fact black disabled folks have to deal with both racism and ableism, and makes it an either or situation, rather than exploring the idea that some people experience both forms of oppression.
+We know that race and disability overlap and compound on one another which is why comparing disabled mimicry to Blackface is problematic.
+It ignores the fact that Black disabled folks have to deal with both racism and ableism and makes it an either or situation, rather than exploring the idea that some people experience both forms of oppression.
 Johnson adds, “We have no control or influence, or voice in our role in the entertainment industry!
-That’s the real equivalence to blackface.”
+That’s the real equivalence to Blackface.”
 Sadly that is not the comparison being made.

 Johnson is tired of this debate though.
 She sees it over and over again, with little change.
 “I’ve been seeing this debate for a while now and it’s tired.
-Discussing this is just a reminder of the many many facets of disability discrimination in the media (cripping up) that still need to be torn down.”
+Discussing this is just a reminder of the many many facets of disability discrimination in the media (disabled mimicry) that still need to be torn down.”

-As a community, we as disabled people have plenty of valid reasons for why disabled mimicry is not okay.
-Instead of pointing out how other groups are oppressed and excluded, I believe it would be much better if we chose to develop our own talking points about why disabled mimicry or cripping up, whatever we choose to call it, is harmful, and when we do, let’s include the multiply marginalized voices in our community, in the process.
+As a community, we as disabled people have plenty of valid reasons why disabled mimicry is not okay.
+Instead of pointing out how other groups are oppressed and excluded, I believe it would be much better if we chose to develop our own talking points about why disabled mimicry, whatever we choose to call it, is harmful, and when we do, let’s include the multiply marginalized voices in our community, in the process.

 Edited to include quotes.